elalish/manifold/README.md

 The most significant contribution here is a guaranteed-manifold [mesh Boolean](https://github.com/elalish/manifold/wiki/Manifold-Library#mesh-boolean) algorithm, which I believe is the first of its kind.
 If you know of another, please open a discussion - a mesh Boolean algorithm robust to edge cases has been an open problem for many years.
 Likewise, if the Boolean here ever fails you, please submit an issue!
 This Boolean forms the basis of a CAD kernel, as it allows simple shapes to be combined into more complex ones.

 To aid in speed, this library makes extensive use of parallelization, generally through Nvidia's Thrust library.
-You can switch between the CUDA, OMP and serial C++ backends by setting a CMake flag.
+You can switch between the CUDA, OMP, TBB, and serial C++ backends by setting a CMake flag.
 Not everything is so parallelizable, for instance a [polygon triangulation](https://github.com/elalish/manifold/wiki/Manifold-Library#polygon-triangulation) algorithm is included which is serial.
 Even if compiled for CUDA, the code will still run without a GPU, falling back to the serial version of the algorithms.
 The WASM build is serial-only for now, but still fast.

 Look in the [samples](https://github.com/elalish/manifold/tree/master/samples) directory for examples of how to use this library to make interesting 3D models.
 You may notice that some of these examples bare a certain resemblance to my OpenSCAD designs on [Thingiverse](https://www.thingiverse.com/emmett), which is no accident.
 Much as I love OpenSCAD, my library is dramatically faster and the code is more flexible.